aptos-labs/aptos-core/developer-docs-site/docs/tutorials/your-first-nft.md

 ### Step 4.8: Offering and claiming a token

-Many users have received unwanted tokens that may cause minimally embarrassment to serious ramifications.
-Aptos gives the rights to each owner of an account to dictate whether or not to receive unilateral transfers.
+Many users of other blockchains have received unwanted tokens that may cause anything from minimal embarrassment to serious ramifications.
+Aptos gives the rights to each account owner to dictate whether or not to receive unilateral transfers.
 By default, unilateral transfers are unsupported.
 So Aptos provides a framework for *offering* and *claiming* tokens.

 To offer a token: